peterjmorgan/Syringe/notes.md

 # Questions
 - Is Gitlab self hosted?
 - How do you authenticate to your gitlab instance?
+  - Creds?
+  - Oauth / OIDC?
+- How do you use protected branches?
+-